fletchjp/MERG-Arduino-Software/CBUS_CODES.md

 #### CANTOTEMPINY

 This is for experiments on some failures.
+It also has some enums as classes.

 #### CANTOTEMPINZ